Key details

 Browse for plants, get advice

-After such a fabulous time in May we are pleased to say that the Pop-Up Plant Stall hosted by Watsons Plants is becoming a more regular feature at Blackthorpe Barn!
+After such a fabulous time last year we are pleased to say that the Plant Pop-Ups hosted by Watsons Plants are now a regular feature at Blackthorpe Barn.

 Watsons Plants are the talented team behind the beautiful planting in our courtyard troughs and Chris Watson will be setting up in the courtyard or, if the weather takes a turn, you’ll find him under cover nearby.

-Join us from 10am–4pm on Saturdays and Sundays, every other weekend, to browse a selection of quality plants and pick up expert advice to help your garden thrive this summer.
+Join us from 10am–4pm on Saturdays and Sundays every other weekend to browse a selection of quality plants and pick up expert advice to help your garden thrive this summer, including Bank Holiday Mondays.
+See the list of dates in the Key Details box.

 Where to find us